Dmitri-Sintsov/djk-sample/README.rst

 Windows
 ~~~~~~~

-Example for Windows 32 bit (64 bit is similar but needs 64-bit versions of Python package wheels).
+Windows x64 (x86 is similar but needs 32-bit versions of Python package wheels).

-* Download and install Python 3.4 or 3.5 (download and install KB2999226 in case Python 3.5 installation freezes).
+* Download and install Python 3.4, 3.5 or 3.6 (download and install KB2999226 in case Python 3.5 installation freezes).
 * Make sure ``python.exe`` / ``pip3.exe`` are in your `PATH`.
 * Download appropriate lxml wheel from http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml for example:

-  * ``lxml-3.4.4-cp34-none-win32.whl`` for Python 3.4.3 32 bit
-  * ``lxml-3.7.2-cp35-cp35m-win32.whl`` for Python 3.5.2 32 bit
+  * ``lxml-4.1.0-cp36-cp36m-win_amd64.whl`` for Python 3.6 64 bit

 Then issue the following commands::